 In my case, maybe career consultant feels a bit more accurate.
 I do have a good deal of hard-won experience in many fields and many years of reader feedback that I like to share.
 Expert?
 Well, not sure about that.
 Maybe even the wisest experts should wear a sign that says “no one knows everything.”

-Why I feel the need to offer words of caution
+Why I offer words of caution

 Over the years, I have met many talented, knowledgeable people in the career field and value their opinions highly.
 There is definitely good advice out there (and styles that may feel right for you).
 And I don’t want to scare you off from turning to the good ones to help yourself.